The big de Rham-Witt complex: Introduction

-Recently, Borger~\cite{borger1} has proposed that a $\lambda$-ring structure $\lambda_A \colon A \to \mathbb{W}(A)$ on the ring $A$ be considered as descent data for the extension of $\Z$ over a deeper base $\F_1$.
-This begs the question as to the natural notions of modules and derivations over $(A,\lambda_A)$.
-We show that the general approach of Quillen~\cite{quillen4} leads to the following answer.
-Recall that if $(A,\lambda_A)$ is a $\lambda$-ring, then the ring $A$ is equipped with an $\N$-action with the action by $n \in \N$ given by the $n$th associated Adams operation
+Recently, Borger~\cite{borger2} has proposed that a $\lambda$-ring structure $\lambda_A \colon A \to \mathbb{W}(A)$ on a ring $A$ be considered as descent data from $\Z$-algebras to algebras over a deeper base $\F_1$.
+This begs the question as to the natural notions of modules and derivations over $\lambda$-rings.
+We show here that the general approach of Beck~\cite{beck} leads to the following answer.
+First, if $(A,\lambda_A)$ is a $\lambda$-ring, then the ring $A$ is equipped with an action by the multiplicative monoid $\N$ through ring homomorphisms, where the action by $n \in \N$ is given by the $n$th associated Adams operation